Reporting your firm data

 What you have to do

-You should publish a summary of your firm's diversity data, so long as it complies with data protection legislation.
+You must publish a summary of your firm's diversity data, so long as it complies with data protection legislation.

-For larger firms, your data will be more meaningful if you provide some interpretation; showing any trends and setting out any steps you are taking to promote diversity at the firm.
+For larger firms, your data will be more meaningful if you provide some interpretation; showing any trends, highlighting areas of underrepresentation and setting out any steps you are taking to promote diversity at the firm.

 A much richer picture of your firm will be provided if you publish more detail, for example the gender and ethnicity breakdown of your trainees or a diversity breakdown of your new partner appointments.